Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Exponential clustering for quantum correlations

-In the above upper bound, the correlation length exponentially increases with sizes of $A$ and $B$.
+In the above upper bound, the bi-partite entanglement decays exponentially beyond a distance $R\gtrsim \orderof{|A|+|B|}$.
 Hence, the inequality is meaningless when $A$ and $B$ depend on the system size (i.e., $\mathcal{D}_{AB}=e^{\orderof{n}}$).
-Unfortunately, we cannot improve it if we only utilize the decay of the quantum correlations.
-To highlight this point, let us consider a random state $\ket{\rm rand}$, which has the same property as the infinite temperature states as long as we look at the local regions.
-As shown in Ref.~\cite{brandao2013area,Brandao2015}, the state $\ket{\rm rand}$ satisfies exponential clustering for the standard correlation functions~\eqref{def:Correlation_classical}, which clearly implies exponential decay of quantum correlations.
-However, the state $\ket{\rm rand}$ has a large quantum entanglement between $A$ and $B$.
-This point means that we need to take advantage of the characteristics of the quantum Gibbs state.
+However, it cannot be improved using the decay of quantum correlations alone.
+To highlight this, consider a random state $\ket{\psi_{\rm rand}}$ that has the same property as the infinite temperature states, provided the local regions are considered.
+As shown in Ref.~\cite{brandao2013area,Brandao2015}, the state $\ket{\psi_{\rm rand}}$ satisfies exponential clustering for the standard correlation functions~\eqref{def:Correlation_classical}, which clearly implies the exponential decay of quantum correlations from inequality~\eqref{QC_prop_1_ineq}.
+However, the state $\ket{\psi_{\rm rand}}$ exhibits a large quantum entanglement between $A$ and $B$, implying that the characteristics of the quantum Gibbs state must be exploited.

-Using the quantum belief propagation technique~\cite{PhysRevB.76.201102,PhysRevB.86.245116}, we can significantly improve the inequality~\eqref{ineq_quantum_correlation_negativity} in one-dimensional cases: \begin{theorem} Let $H$ be a 1D quantum Hamiltonian with a finite interaction length of at most $k$.
-Then, the PPT relative entanglement is upper-bounded by
+Further, using the quantum belief propagation technique~\cite{PhysRevB.76.201102,PhysRevB.86.245116}, inequality~\eqref{ineq_quantum_correlation_negativity} can be significantly improved for one-dimensional cases (Appendix~\ref{Theorem_thm_quantum_correlation_PPT_rela_1D} for the proof): \begin{theorem} Let $H$ be a 1D quantum Hamiltonian with a finite interaction length of $k$, at most.
+Thus, the PPT relative entanglement is upper-bounded by

-where $d_0$ is defined as the one-site Hilbert space dimension and $\bar{C}_\beta:= 20\br{\tilde{C}_\beta + 16d_0^4C_\beta }^{1/2}$ with $C_\beta$ defined in Eq.~\eqref{parameters_definitions} and $\tilde{C}_\beta$ defined in Eq.~\eqref{ineq:lemma_quantum_belief_para_tilde_C} as
+where $d_0$ is defined as the one-site Hilbert space dimension and $\bar{C}_\beta:= 24\br{\tilde{C}_\beta + 16d_0^4C_\beta }^{1/2}$, with $C_\beta$ defined in Eq.~\eqref{parameters_definitions} and $\tilde{C}_\beta$ defined in Eq.~\eqref{ineq:lemma_quantum_belief_para_tilde_C} as

 \end{theorem}